ryanbop/launtel_changey/README.md

 <ol>Navigate to <a href="https://residential.launtel.net.au/services">https://residential.launtel.net.au/services</a> and sign in<br></ol>
 <ol>Then click the "Modify Service" button<br></ol>
 <ol>Choose a speed tier (e.g. nbn50) and press "Looks great - update it!"<br></ol>
-<ol>On this page pay careful attention to the url as it contains all the information you'll need for the variables (execpt your username and password).<br></ol>
+<ol>On this page pay careful attention to the url as it contains all the information you'll need for the variables (except your username and password).<br></ol>
 <ol>The URL should look similar to this <a href="https://residential.launtel.net.au/confirm_service?psid=$($psid)&unpause=0&service_id=$($service_id)&upgrade_options=&avcid=$($avc_id)&locid=$($location_id)">"https://residential.launtel.net.au/confirm_service?psid=$($psid)&unpause=0&service_id=$($service_id)&upgrade_options=&avcid=$($avc_id)&locid=$($location_id)"</a> (the variable names will actually be what you want to copy).<br></ol>
 DO NOT CLICK CONFIRM!